Major revision January 1990

 DU400 Tobacco smoking is the principal cause of premature death in the United Kingdom.
 In view of the considerable dangers to the health of both smoker and non-smoker, the Green Party supports legislation prohibiting smoking in all enclosed premises to which the public has access.

-DU401 The Green Party would also introduce a complete ban on the promotion of tobacco and alcohol products, including sponsorship, advertising (direct or indirect) and product placement on remuneration or reward.
+DU401 The Green Party would also introduce a complete ban on the promotion of tobacco and alcohol products, following the ban on tobacco product advertising, including and extending to sponsorship, advertising (direct or indirect) and product placement on remuneration or reward.
 This ban would also apply to any currently illegal drugs when a policy of decriminalisation or legalisation comes into effect.

 DU402 The effect on consumption of taxation on the sale of tobacco and alcohol would be subject to continued review and, where appropriate, these legal drugs would be taxed at a higher rate than at present.
 In addition, both the net profits of tobacco companies and companies producing alcohol for consumption, and the dividends paid to shareholders of these companies would attract a significantly higher rate of taxation than at present.
 The tax levied on alcohol products would be in proportion to the amount of alcohol in the finished product.